jchoe125/Professional-Materials/README.md

 4. Link to your deployed portfolio

-5. At least 2 pinned repositories:
+5. At least 2 pinned repositories

-	* Navigate to [GitHub](https://github.com/) and go to your profile.

-	* Click "Customize your pins"

-	* Click the checkboxes for your project and 2-3 homework assignments that you would like to share

 6. Follow a few of your classmates and/or other developers.
 They are the beginning of your professional network and being a developer is as much about being a part of the community as it is writing code.